validator/validator.github.io/README.md

    [4]: http://validator.w3.org

-The Nu Markup Checker source code is available from [a set of repositories hosted at github][5].
+The Nu Markup Checker source code is available from [a set of repositories hosted at github][5], as is `vnu.jar`, a portable standalone version.

    [5]: https://github.com/validator/

-The easiest way to run your own copy of the Nu Markup Checker is to [get the latest vnu.jar release][6].
-The `vnu.jar` file provides a portable standalone version of the Nu Markup Checker.
+The easiest way to do things with the Nu Markup Checker on your own is to [get the latest vnu.jar release][6].

    [6]: https://github.com/validator/validator.github.io/releases/latest